Photography lies – photos may not show ‘truth’

 ‘Photographic evidence’ is not automatic proof.
 Photography lies come in many forms.
-Photos do not even need to be edited.
-Pictures can be convincing in lots of ways.
-We all know a short person can be photographed to look tall.
+Some photos can mislead without an edit.
+Pictures can convince viewers in lots of ways.
+For example, we all know we can take photos to make a short person look tall.
 And… well, just look at a few of these: Photographic illusions on Google images .
 Mistakes, edits and theft can all be used to spoil or lose photo-evidence.
 The art of illusion can also turn one thing into another in a photograph.
 Even digital forensics cannot detect a good illusion.
-Photography may be useful evidence, but it is not 100% reliable.
-On top of that interpretation of an image leaves us with open questions about what we see.
+Photography may be useful evidence, but it is not 100% reliable. in addition, interpretation of an image leaves us with open questions about what we see.
 Often we can see photography lies but our eyes deceive us.
 We simply do not notice them.

-In my view fashion magazines have frequently crossed that line using photography lies.
-This can particularly be seen with the obvious and routine body manipulations of celebs. photogs often remove the odd spot, wrinkle or blemish for aesthetic reasons.
+In my view fashion magazines have often crossed that line using photography lies.
+This is often obvious with the body edits of celebs. photogs often remove the odd spot, wrinkle or blemish for aesthetic reasons.
 We may have taken a step further.
 However, most of us are not selling something.
-The extent to which misleading edits are used in the fashion and lifestyle industry is shocking.
-They are often easily detected.
+The extent to which misleading edits appear in the fashion and lifestyle industry is shocking.
 Look at these… Photoshop disasters on Google Images .
-Consider these too…10 worst Photoshop disasters ; and some here too: Niaangel.blogspot Photoshop Disasters .
-The Internet is replete with photoshop disasters.
-These are just the ones that are the obvious manipulations.
+The Internet is replete with Photoshop disasters.
+These are just the ones that obviously mislead.
 How many photography lies that go un-spotted will probably never be known.

 Obviously past the limit…

-Some of the photos we see in magazines, adverts and on TV are nothing short of criminal.
+Some of the photos in magazines, adverts and on TV are criminal.
 In the UK the public is slowly becoming aware of this.
-Questions are being raised about the ethics of advert manipulation.
-And, more important, questions are being asked about the effects on unsuspecting or vulnerable people.
-Should we make celebrities thinner in photos?
+Questions often surface about the ethics of advert manipulation.
+More important, the effects on vulnerable people need revealing.
+Should we make celebs thinner in photos?
 Should young, impressionable people see these things?
-Would there be less anorexia in the teen population if such editing did not happen?
+Would there be less anorexia in the teen age group if such editing did not happen?
 These are not just ethical issues.
-They are questions about our social direction too.
+They are questions about our society and culture too.

-Many starters in photography do not realise the extent to which a camera distorts reality.
+Many starters in photography do not realise how much a camera distorts reality.
 This is not manipulation – it is physics.
-The lens which most closely approximates to the human eye is the 50mm prime.
-However, it is still likely to induce barrel distortions, chromatic aberrations, and random softness or distortion at the periphery of the picture.
+The lens which most closely matches the human eye is the 50mm prime.
+However, it is still likely to make an image that varies from reality.
+We see barrel distortions, chromatic aberrations, and random softness or distortion at the edge of the shot.

-Other lenses, most notably the fish-eye lens, are noted for distortions which are sort-after.
-All lenses have their special character.
+Other lenses, most notably the fish-eye lens, are noted for distortion.
+Such lenses are sort-after.
+Remember, all lenses have their special character.
 So do all digital image sensors.
-The contrast in a scene are reduced compared to the human eye too.
+The contrast in a scene is reduced compared to the human eye too.
 In general, cameras don’t see exactly as we do.
-All sorts of aspects of a photograph differ from reality.
+All sorts of aspects of an image differ from reality.

 I am a member of two camera clubs.
-I have seen my share of new members leaving the club when they realise people have ‘cheated’ in post production.
+I have seen many new members leaving when they realise people have ‘cheated’ in post production.
 Sky’s blued, contrasts deepened; and horrors, things cloned out.
 Or worse, things pasted in.
 Unspeakable!!!

 Getting on a high horse about photography lies like these are really the tantrums of a diva.
-On questioning one such self-righteous person, they were adamant that they did no processing and they never would.
+People are often adamant that they did no processing and they never would.
 Yet, they used *.jpg images.
 These are notorious for the messing around done by the on-board processors in-camera.
 These edits are done routinely on auto-settings.
 This is because most entry-level photogs and snappers do not normally do their own digital developing.

-As a result there are many file changes made before you see the image.
-Most *.jpg files have had auto processing to blue the skies, brighten the image by about 50 points, artificially enhance contrast and remove distortions of various kinds.
+There are many file changes made before you see the image.
+Most *.jpg files have had auto processing.
+Sky is blue-enhanced.
+Images are brightened by about 50 points. *.jpg’s artificially enhance contrast and remove distortions of various kinds.
 Digital noise is pretty routinely removed too.
-Certain colour enhancements and changes are not unusual.
+Certain colour enhancements and changes are also not unusual.
 There is no standard for these.
-The manufactures work out what they think will look best.
-When they get credible results they produce a new sensor/camera combination.
+The makers work out what they think will look best.
+When they get credible results, they produce a new sensor/camera combination.
 If that is what you want to go with – great.
 But, don’t try and kid anyone you have an unprocessed picture.
 Straight out of camera (SOOC) it may be, unprocessed it is not.
 Are these things photography lies?

-As they are not intended to mislead – no. They are not photography lies.
-The photographer and camera maker are both intent on something close to what the eye can see.
-These ‘corrections’ are really an attempt to see the camera reproduce a more real picture.
+As they are not intended to mislead – in-camera changes are not photography lies.
+The photog and camera maker both try to get close to what the eye can see.
+However, these ‘corrections’ are really an attempt to see the camera make a more real picture.
 If you use a RAW format image file in your capture then you will have to make similar changes.
 Next you will produce your *.jpg file.
 The benefit of RAW is you can gain more control over the outcome.
 You can do what the manufacturer cannot.
 You can make the image how you saw it in your minds eye.

-In the early 1980’s I knew a man who worked ina big London advertising agencies.
-As a trainee in their photographic department he saw many interesting photographic processes.
+In the early 1980’s I knew a man who worked in a big London advertising agency.
+As an editing trainee in photography he saw many interesting processes.
 One, widely used today in Photoshop, was under development for a big UK airline.
-Money in the hundreds of thousands of pounds was being spent developing soft-edging for aeroplanes.
+Money in the hundreds of thousands of pounds was spent to develop a process to soft-edge for aeroplanes.
 This allowed the image to be placed in almost any sky.
 They were using chemical films then.
-The process would allow them to easily images with aircraft as they thought right for travel articles.
+The process would allow them to easily place aircraft into images to create travel articles.

 Is this misleading?
 We all know aircraft fly.
 What does it matter the sort of sky we see them in?
-The right sort of aircraft and sky can convince people they are going to exotic or sunny places.
+Well, the right sort of aircraft and sky can convince people they are going to exotic or sunny places.
 It’s a sales point.
-This lifestyle message comes over in a lot of much of our literature.
+This lifestyle message comes over in much of our literature.
 It could be seen as manipulating how a place is viewed.
 Messages like this impact on buying decisions.

 In general terms edits are not about creation of photography lies.
 There are elements of the capture and camera mechanism that affects the result.
 There are inputs that are interpretation and some that are pure art.